-Jajce is a wonderful town in central Bosnia, rich of culture, history and natural beauty.
+Jajce is a wonderful medieval town in central Bosnia, rich of culture, history and natural beauty.

 Jajce is a historical town in central Bosnia and Herzegovina, built on the confluence of beautiful rivers Pliva and Vrbas.
 Very rich in history but also in natural beauty, this small Bosnian town is one of the most visited places in Bosnia and Herzegovina.

 Jajce is located by the main road somewhere between Sarajevo and Banjaluka and therefore is a popular stop for travelers.
 Mt.
 Vlasic is not far from here, so you can also find many hikers taking a break and enjoying the day in Jajce.

 Travelers need to be warn about poor condition of the roads on their way to Jajce, but once you see its beauty, you won't be sorry for stopping by!
 First of all, because of its breathtaking waterfall, and secondly because of the fortified city of Jajce that dominates the hill above the town.

 As already mentioned, the first thing one can see when approaching Jajce is a big medieval fortress, a citadel built near the end of the 13th century.
 Over the time it was ruined, rebuilt and enlarged several times before becoming a 1,300 metres (4,300 ft) long symbol of Jajce old town.

 During the 14th century Jajce became a capital of the Kingdom of Bosnia.
 Its southwest entrance has a well preserved and distinctive coat of arms of medieval Kingdom of Bosnia and serves as a popular spot for taking pictures, mostly because of its great view of the town valley and the surrounding hills.